bwilcox/bwilcox-sudo_helpers/README.md

 commands are safe.
 You still need to validate that entries you put into the sudoers file do not expose your system to more risk than is necessary.

+##Sudo_check.rb<a id="sudo_check"></a>
 Currently the sudo_check.rb script provides command lines for every possible action a type could have on the named object, not just the actions described by the manifest.  sudo_check.rb is not aware of hiera.

+Sudo_check's job is to spit out command lines, not determine if they are reasonable, sane or even accurate.

+For sudo check to work it's magic, the providers must have an easy way to pull out the command lines being used.
+This is done using a Global Hash, ```@@sudo_cmnds``` which contains all of the command lines used.
+Some of these command lines are listed at the top of the provider while others may be interspersed throughout the provider.

+Sudo_check examines every sudo type called by a manifest and looks for lines starting with "@@sudo_check."
+It treats all such lines as entries into the sudo_cmd hash.

+If sudo_check cannot determine what to replace a variable with it will use an "*" which may not be desired result!

+It also contains both a white list and a black list for commands.
+Commands entered in the whitelist are assumed to be innocuous enough to not need parameters specified.
+By default "echo" is considered one of these commands.

+The black list will exclude any command line which matches an entry in the black list.
+The list by default contains "sudo" as we don't want sudo to be executed by root which would then allow any command to be run as root.

 License
 -------